A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Results

 \subsection{Experimental Setup}

 In our experiments, we used the ECG data from the benchmark MIT-BIH arrhythmia database \cite{moody2001impact,goldberger2000physiobank}.
 The database consists of two-channel ECG records from 48 different patients.
-Each record is approximately half-hour long with beat labels for different types of heartbeats.
+Each record is approximately half an hour long with beat labels for different types of heartbeats.

 We set each beat to be represented by 128 samples by resampling it.
 In the literature, there are two common ways of representing a beat: a single beat and a beat-trio.
 In both representations, the central R-peak is considered to be the reference point for the given beat.
-To get the single beat representation, we find the adjacent R-peaks and move 10\% inwards towards the central peak, extract that segment and resample to 128 samples.
+To get the single beat representation, we find the adjacent R-peaks and move 10\% inwards towards the central peak, extract that segment, and resample to 128 samples.
 To capture the temporal morphological characteristics of the beats, we construct a beat-trio.
 To get the beat-trio representation, we again find the adjacent R-peaks but now move 10\% outwards, thus the segment includes the adjacent R-peaks.
 Examples of single beat and beat-trio pairs are plotted in Figure \ref{fig:single_and_beattrio_100}.
-We use the annotations provided by the MIT-BIH database to locate any R-peaks, but for cases where peak locations are not readily available, many automated robust QRS detection algorithms have been proposed \cite{pantompkins, li1995detection}.
+We use the annotations provided by the MIT-BIH database to locate any R-peaks, but for cases where peak locations are not readily available, many automated robust QRS detection algorithms have been proposed \cite{pantompkins, li1995detection, robustpeakkiranyaz}.

 Similar to the experimental setup in \cite{kiranyaz2017personalized}, in this study the Association for the Advancement of Medical Instrumentation (AAMI) recommendations \cite{AAMI} are followed: AAMI categorizes heartbeat types as N (beats occurring in the sinus mode), V (ventricular ectopic beats), S (supraventricular ectopic beats), F (fusion beats) and Q (uncategorizable beats).
 In this study, we considered N beats as normal beats and the other 4 types as abnormal beats.
 Among the 48 patient records in the MIT-BIH arrhythmia database, 34 records are used.
 Patients 102, 104, 107, 217 are excluded because their records come from a pacemaker.
 Patients 105, 114, 201, 202, 207, 209, 213, 222, 223, and 234 are excluded as they show high variations among their beats.
 In order to comply with the AAMI recommendation, when training an individual user's classifier, only normal heartbeats recorded within the first five minutes are included in the training data, and any abnormal beats are excluded.
 This small set of normal heartbeats is then combined with the datasets of the remaining 33 users according to the algorithms described in Section \ref{sec:training} (e.g., with/without domain adaptation, ABS, etc.).
 The abnormal beats from the first five minutes and the beats in the remaining twenty-five minutes make up that user's test data.